 Fulbright, Gates Cambridge, Marshall, Mitchell, & Rhodes Awards

-- Slides from the February 2020 Scholarships for Postgraduate Study in the UK Info Session
+- Slides from the February 2021 Scholarships for Postgraduate Study in the UK Info Session and recording link.

 Fulbright U.S. Student Program UK & Ireland Study Awards

 Campus Deadline: August 31 | National Deadline: October 12, 2021

 Within the UK, candidates may undertake a graduate degree at the institutions listed in the UK Partnership Award category, as long their proposal falls within the parameters of the award.
 Please review this table and award description for more information on each award.
 Candidates will complete two applications, the Fulbright application and the university’s application (according to the university’s admissions procedures).

 Within Ireland, candidates may undertake a graduate degree at the institutions listed here.
 Please read the award summaries for specific details.